ansible-lockdown/RHEL7-CIS-Audit/docs/Security_remediation_and_auditing.md

 ## Defining the audit

+### Using the script

-Each script runs against a configures variables file found in the content location in
+The script runs against a configured variables file found in the content location in

 > {downloaded content}/vars/{benchmark}.yml